High Country Birding: Flora, fauna abound at Lower Cataract Lake

 If you are a birder, pause at the series of beaver ponds not far from the outlet bridge, where yellow warblers, song sparrows, yellow-rumped warblers, green-tailed towhees, American robins and cedar waxwings are often found.

 A flotilla of Canada geese is usually seen at the far end of the lake, and a circling osprey is not uncommon.
 Coming into the forested area near the halfway point, look for dark-eyed junco, downy woodpecker, red-naped sapsucker, brown creeper, mountain chickadee and ruby-crowned kinglet, among others.
-A bridge crosses the crashing inlet near the halfway point; it's a good place to turn back if you want to avoid the exposure and higher elevation of the loop's second part.
-If you choose to make the complete loop, keep an eye out for northern flicker and western tanagers, which seem to favor this side of the lake.
+A bridge crosses the crashing inlet near the halfway point; it’s a good place to turn back if you want to avoid the exposure and higher elevation of the loop’s second part.
+If you choose to make the complete loop, keep an eye out for northern flicker and western tanagers.

 Bob Bowers is a naturalist and freelance writer specializing in nature and travel.
 He writes a monthly birding column for an Arizona newspaper, lives in the foothills near Tucson and spends much of his summer in Keystone.
 He writes a birding and travel blog, http://www.irdingthebrookeandbeyond.com, and his email is email@example.com.

 Start a dialogue, stay on topic and be civil.